Tyrn/wei/the-insider-en.typ

-     Unlike them, Bemish would  not be able to drive a tank over the village or land in the middle of it, "as a miss", a sixty thousand ton space freight ship - as Shavash suggested to  him altogether  seriously.
+     Unlike them, Bemish would  not be able to drive a tank over the village or land in the middle of it, "as a miss", a sixty thousand ton space freight ship---as Shavash suggested to  him altogether  seriously.
 And not a  single international legal  system  existed  that  would ban  planet  dwellers from singing songs and going nuts en masse.

-     Now, Bemish found  himself  in a  classical chess fork -  if he started arresting the zealots himself, even the most pro-Earthmen officials would be indignant.
+     Now, Bemish found  himself  in a  classical chess fork---if he started arresting the zealots himself, even the most pro-Earthmen officials would be indignant.
 If he asked for the authorities' help, it would be a sign of  his utter powerlessness.